rhyslwells/Data-Archive/content/standardised/Recall.md

 ---
-tags:
-  - evaluation
-aliases:
+aliases: [sensitivity]
-  - sensitivity
 category:
+date modified: 27-07-2025
+tags: [evaluation]
 ---
 **Recall Score** is a [[Evaluation Metrics]] used to evaluate the performance of a [[Classification]] model, focusing on the model's ability to **identify all relevant instances of the positive class**.